iitbdaplab/iitbtcsgui2/README.md

 their start and end time.
 The bottom-most button show transcripts will show which speaker spoke with what in <speaker id: text >format.

+The log of each stage is displayed in the ’log’ console window.

 ## Setup, Directory Structure and Other requirements

 Linux machine is required to run this task as most of the ASR models are being tested